codesharedot/qtum-price-ruby/README.md

-# futurepia price
+# hashsbx price

-Gets the futurepia price with Python (from JSON).
+Gets the hashsbx price with Python (from JSON).

 https://pythonbasics.org